vaiibhavsengar/dcount/README.md

 * 📅 Custom date and event countdowns

 ## 📜 License

-This project was created for educational and learning purposes.
+This project was created for educational and learning purposes and Approved by Sengar Industries & Production